rocky/python-uncompyle6/README.rst

 location in more detail than just a line number.
 It can be also used when source-code information does not exist and there is just bytecode

 There were (and still are) a number of decompyle, uncompyle, uncompyle2, uncompyle3 forks around.
 Almost all of them come basically from the same code base, and (almost?) all of them are no longer actively maintained.
-Only one handled Python 3, and even there, only 3.2 or 3.3 depending on which code is used.
-This code pulls these together and moves forward.
+One was really good at decompiling Python 1.5-2.3 or so, another really good at Python 2.7, but that only.
+Another handles Python 3.2 only; another patched that and handled only 3.3.
+You get the idea.
+This code pulls all of these forks together and *moves forward*.

 This project has the most complete support for Python 3.3 and above and the best all-around Python support.